What is The Keto Diet and Is It Effective?

 In a small study, published in February 2018 in the journal Nutrition and Metabolism, 12 obese people followed an adjusted version of the popular ketogenic diet that was very low in calories for about two to three months, and lost about 45 pounds each – and kept the weight off after increasing their calorie intake one to two months later.

 Additionally, according to Marcelo Campos, MD, contributor for Harvard Medical School’s online blog, “Previous research shows good evidence of faster weight loss when patients go on a ketogenic or very low carbohydrate diet compared to participants on a more traditional low-fat diet, or even a Mediterranean diet.
 However, that difference in weight loss seems to disappear over time.
-A ketogenic diet also has been shown to improve blood sugar control for patients with type 2 diabetes, at least in the short term.
+A ketogenic diet can also use supplements like exogenous ketones by keto fuel and has also been shown to improve blood sugar control for patients with type 2 diabetes, at least in the short term.
 There is even more controversy when we consider the effect on cholesterol levels.
 A few studies show some patients have increase in cholesterol levels in the beginning, only to see cholesterol fall a few months later.
 However, there is no long-term research analyzing its effects over time on diabetes and high cholesterol.”

 Speak with your doctor or a certified nutritionist before making any major dietary changes.
 Get a free consultation with InVite® Health’s certified nutritionists today!